Ziegler–Natta catalyst: Mechanism of Ziegler–Natta polymerization

 The structure of active centers in Ziegler–Natta catalysts is well established only for metallocene catalysts.
 An idealized and simplified metallocene complex Cp_{2}ZrCl_{2} represents a typical precatalyst.
 It is unreactive toward alkenes.
 The dihalide reacts with MAO and is transformed into a metallocenium ion Cp_{2}CH_{3}, which is ion-paired to some derivative(s) of MAO.
 A polymer molecule grows by numerous insertion reactions of C=C bonds of 1-alkene molecules into the Zr–C bond in the ion:

 Simplified mechanism for Zr-catalyzed ethylene polymerization.

 Many thousands of alkene insertion reactions occur at each active center resulting in the formation of long polymer chains attached to the center.
 The Cossee–Arlman mechanism describes the growth of stereospecific polymers.
 This mechanism states that the polymer grows through alkene coordination at a vacant site at the titanium atom, which is followed by insertion of the C=C bond into the Ti−C bond at the active center.

+Orbital interactions of initial coordination

+The electrons in the filled pi-orbital (white) of the alkene are donated to the empty d-orbital (grey) of the titanium.

+The electrons in one of the filled d-orbitals (white) of titanium are accepted by the antibonding pi orbital (grey) of the alkene.

+Upon coordination of the alkene to the catalyst, the alkene donates electrons from its pi-bonding orbital into the metal center's empty d orbital while also accepting electrons from the metal's filled d orbitals into its empty pi anti-bonding orbital.
+The synergy of these interactions stabilize the overall bond between the alkene and metal center and thus facilitates initial coordination.